This demo was

 requests, decapsulations and batch computations setting

-as detailed above.
+ENGNTRU_DEBUG=4 as detailed above.

 The verbose logging information can affect measurements, so

-to collect measures to be used in
+when running tls_timer to collect measures to be used in

-comparisons we recommend at least setting ENGNTRU_DEBUG=0
+comparisons we recommend at least setting ENGNTRU_DEBUG=0.

 Although our experiments seem to suggest that the

-differences between Debug
+differences between Debug and Release builds of

-have negligible effects on the collected
+engntru have negligible effects on the collected

-is a shallow ENGINE and the
+measurements (as engntru is a shallow ENGINE and the

 actual cryptographic operations are provided via

-, which are unaffected by the
+libsntrup761/libsntrup857, which are unaffected by the

-build profile used for engntru
+build profile used for engntru), we would further

-recommend to recompile (and reinstall) engntru
+recommend to recompile (and reinstall) engntru on the

-client side using -DCMAKE_BUILD_TYPE=Release
+client side using -DCMAKE_BUILD_TYPE=Release for fairer

 comparisons.

-is formatted in JSON, and the key
+The output of tls_timer is formatted in JSON, and the key

 names should be self-explanatory, for example: